Azure/autorest.java/cadl-tests/readme.md

-# Install and Test on Cadl-Java
+# Install and Test on TypeSpec-Java

 ## Install TypeSpec